 Entrusting your child to our care is a decision made easier by the security and safety built into every facet of Concordia.
 Our centers were designed with your child’s changing needs in mind; alongside health, safety, and security measures to put your mind at ease.

-Use the form below to schedule a phone discussion of your desired center.
+Use the form below to shoot us a message or question.

 We look forward to getting to know you!

 As a learning organization, Concordia Place is committed to continued improvement.
 We have learned that distinguishing between the Concordia Place and Concordia Day brands was not necessary.